Why Do Cats Lick You? Experts Offer 4 Possible Reasons

-Both male and female cats are territorial animals, which means that many kitties consider their owners to be their property or “territory,” rather than the other way around.
-When cats lick you, they mark you with their saliva, which informs other cats that you are off-limits.
-Dr. Ochoa compares this behavior to “spraying”—the way that a male cat uses urine to mark its territory.
-So, why do cats lick you, a human, instead of just their cat toys and food bowls?
-According to Ochoa, licking is “a way of letting other cats know that they care about you and that you belong to them.”
-Is your cat getting a little too territorial?
-Here’s how to get rid of that cat pee smell.
+Cats are territorial animals, which means that many kitties consider their humans (you!) to be their property or “territory.”
+Yup, that means that one of the answers to the question “Why do cats lick you?” is that they’re marking you to other cats as their own.
+Dr. Ochoa compares this behavior to “spraying”—the way that cats use urine to mark their territory.
+So it could be worse!
+According to Dr. Ochoa, licking is “a way of letting other cats know that they care about you and that you belong to them.”
+That’s kind of sweet, no?
+We just wish it wasn’t saliva based.

 Why do cats lick you excessively?